Hofer-Julian/julianhofer.eu/content/blog/03-git-forges.md

 - repeat

 On its own there aren't a lot of reasons to choose this approach over a file syncing service like [Nextcloud](https://nextcloud.com/sign-up/).
-No, the main reason you do this, is because you are either already familiar with the git workflow or want to get used to it.
+No, the main reason you do this, is because you are either already familiar with the git workflow, or want to get used to it.

 ## Contributing

 Git truly shines as soon as you start collaborating with others.
 On a high level this works like this:
-- you modify some files in a Git repository,
+- You modify some files in a Git repository,
 - you propose your changes via the Git forge,
 - maintainers of the repository review your changes, and
 - as soon as they are happy with your changes, they will integrate your changes into the main branch of the repository.

 As before, you clone the repository with `git clone <REPO>`.
 Change directories into that repository and run `git status`.
-The branch that it shows is the default branch and is probably called `main` or `master`.
+The branch that it shows is the default branch which is probably called `main` or `master`.
 Before you start a new branch, you will run the following two commands to make sure you start with the latest state of the repository:

 ```shell